- Education and Science»

 - Psychology & Psychiatry

-Identifying Behavioral Patterns Part II
+Recognizing Behavioral Patterns Part II

 This article discusses my analytical observation regarding the Person Centered Theory, the Behavioral Theory and the Reality Theory in relation to concepts I have studied as a graduate student at the University of Memphis and through personal observation.
 A lot of thought has been given to determine what has worked for friends in the past, as well as, what others have learned; and what continues to work at present.